 In Georgia, workers’ compensation coverage is a no-fault system, meaning that benefits are paid out regardless of whether the employer, the employee or anybody else is at fault.
 However, among other limitations, certain damages (e.g., pain and suffering) are not compensated by workers’ compensation.

 Suppose the proximate cause of a scaffolding accident is the fault of a third party, not the employer or the employee.
 For example, say there’s a collapse from faulty scaffolding, a defective negligent manufacturing process or materials of the scaffolding manufacturer.

 Does an injured employee have recourse against the third-party scaffolding manufacturer?

-If you are a victim of a scaffolding injury, you need to take the following steps:
+If you’re the victim of a scaffolding or ladder accident, you need to take the following steps:

-Following a scaffolding accident resulting in serious injuries or death, construction workers and their families can benefit from the professional guidance of a veteran lawyer with a specialty in workers’ compensation cases to navigate this complex process.
+Following a scaffolding or ladder accident that results in serious injuries or death, construction workers and their families can benefit from the professional guidance of a veteran lawyer with a specialty in workers’ compensation cases to navigate this complex process.
 These workers’ compensation claims are complicated and often require an attorney with extensive knowledge and experience.
 The best time to engage an attorney is as soon as possible after the injury.